Potty Training

 Potty Training: Are WE Ready?

-Peace at Home February 22, 2018 | admin
+Peace at Home February 22, 2018 | Ruth Freeman

 Virtually all books about potty training emphasize that toddlers have observable signals of readiness.
 One facet of readiness – which is usually overlooked – is the development of a cooperative parent-child relationship.

 Potty training may seem like it’s just about your child, but it’s equally about you.
+Before you begin the toilet training process, ask yourself three questions:

 1. Is my child ready for potty training?